 What do the attorney fees cover?

-The attorney fees covers the attorney acting as your attorney of record; all documents needed to facilitate your case; processing of your case through the appropriate Nevada court for your particular annulment case; corresponding directly with the court regarding your uncontested annulment matter.
+The flat-fee for the attorney covers the attorney representing you in front of the court for your uncontested annulment; all documents needed to file and take your case through court; making sure your case progresses properly through the court system; corresponding directly with the court regarding your annulment.
 In short, anything and everything that needs to be done to take your annulment from start to finish provided your case is not contested and no court hearing is requested by the judge.
-If these things were to occur, there would be additional fees.
+If these things occur, there will be additional fees.

 What is the difference between a Nevada annulment, Las Vegas annulment, and Reno Annulment?